-The aim of these changes is to make it simpler for passengers to identify whether a daily ticket would be good value for them.
 We consider that the current approach of having ten distance bands and both single tickets and daily fares rounded to the nearest ten cents may create a barrier to purchasing daily tickets as it is difficult to estimate which option is the most cost effective.

-For trips under 5 sections (around eight kilometres), the recommended adult fare for the daily ticket is \$5.
-At a half fare concession value, the cost of travel is \$2.50 per day.
+For trips less than 7 sections (around 10 kilometres), the new maximum fare for the daily ticket is \$5.
+At half the adult rate, we expect TfNSW would set the cost of a concession ticket at \$2.50 per day.
 While this would not cover longer distance travel, it should be sufficient to cover travel within a town.
-This concession fare is in line with the popular RED ticket, which stakeholders generally considered to be good value for the service.
+This concession fare is in line with the popular RED ticket, which stakeholders generally considered to be good value.

-The proposed daily ticket prices are between around 20% and 70% lower for different fare bands compared to the current daily ticket fares depending on the distance travelled (Table 3.4).
-Currently there are very few people who purchase daily tickets, with virtually no long distance tickets sold.
-A cheaper, simpler range of daily tickets should be more attractive for bus users.
+The new daily ticket prices are between around 30% and 70% lower than the current daily ticket fares, depending on the distance travelled (Table 3.4).
+Currently there are very few people who purchase daily tickets, with virtually no long distance tickets sold.14 A cheaper, simpler range of daily tickets should be more attractive for bus users.